-Lately I’ve been having a lot of fun whipping up recipes with a pop culture spin, so it probably comes to no surprise that I took full advantage of May the Fourth and made a tasty drink with a Star Wars theme.
+Lately I’ve been having a lot of fun whipping up recipes with a pop culture spin, so it probably comes to no surprise that I took full advantage of May the Fourth and whipped up on of my favorite Star Wars cocktails.
 Because c’mon you guys, it’s STAR WARS we’re talking about here.
 You know you wish you were sensitive to the force (either the dark or the light, I don’t judge.)

 But despite that, I’m proud to say that I managed to get through the first day and the following evening in one piece (and wouldn’t you know it, but I even had a little fun).
 When the next morning rolled around and the party was starting to die down, some of the girls who were still at the house wanted to watch a movie.
 It’s been so long that I can’t remember exactly what was said, but the general gist of it was this: someone suggested we watch Star Wars and I admitted I’d never seen it.